anabaei/Blockchain/README.md

+/// below cloning nvm to have it in our instance wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash
+// if not working says wget not found so download it as below sudo yum install wget
-/// below cloning nvm to have it in our instance wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash The script clones the nvm repository to ~/.nvm and adds the source line to your profile (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).
+The script clones the nvm repository to ~/.nvm and adds the source line to your profile (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).

 // then we export nvm to part